leehaesung/A_Developer_Guide_To_the_IoT_IBM/04_Pi_Sense_HAT/README.md

 ``````````````````````````````

 * Hello world example:

 ``````````````````````````````
 from sense_hat import SenseHat sense = SenseHat() sense.show_message("Hello world!")
 ``````````````````````````````
+See the [API reference](https://pythonhosted.org/sense-hat/api/) for full documentation of the library's functions.
+See [examples](https://github.com/RPi-Distro/python-sense-hat/blob/master/examples/README.md).

 ### To Install Bash:
 * Connect your Sense HAT to the Raspberry Pi via the 40 GPIO Pins